ifperalta/MyPortfolio/README.md

 ## How to run -->

 ## DevOps
-I have added DevOps to this portfolio.
-These tools that are listed below facilitate deployment and code management.
-I've implemented a CI/CD pipeline for deployment in an AWS EC2 instance.
+I have added DevOps in the background for this portfolio.
+These tools listed below facilitates deployment and code management.
+I've implemented a CI/CD pipeline for deployment running in an AWS EC2 instance.

 The tools that I use.
 - Nginx